LibraryOfCongress/concordia/docs/CONTRIBUTING.md

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python [add versions here]
+3. The pull request should work for Python `3.6`